-- (a) An applicant for renewal of a license must have completed acceptable continuing education, except as otherwise provided in Section 13.2(b), in the amount of 120 hours within 36 months or 40 hours within 12 months immediately preceding January 1 of the year for which the license is renewed, and further provided that: - (1) All license holders shall complete at least 6050% of the required hours in the ----subject areas of accounting, accounting ethics, attest, or taxation., computer science (see rule 13.3 h) or management advisory services. - (2) License holders engaged in any attest or compilation function shall complete at least 20% of the required hours in the subject areas of attest and accounting theory/practice. - (3) All ILicense holders must complete at least 4 hours of CPE in the area of accounting professional conduct and ethics during the 36-months immediately preceding the expiration date of their current license.
-Licensees who received their initial license during the current calendar year are exempt from the ethics requirement until their first full calendar year of licensure.
-January 1, 2005.
-Beginning January 1, 2005, any 36-month reporting cycle must contain at least 4 hours of CPE in the area of accounting professional conduct and ethics.

-(4) Licencees who are in their first calendar year of licensure must obtain CPE hours pro rated based on the date of initial licensure.
+- (a) An applicant for renewal of a license must have completed acceptable continuing education, except as otherwise provided in Section 13.2(b), in the amount of 120 hours within 36 months or 40 hours within 12 months immediately preceding January 1 of the year for which the license is renewed, and further provided that: (1) Beginning January 1, 2014, all license holders shall complete at least 50% of the required hours in the subject areas of accounting, accounting ethics, attest, or taxation. - (2) License holders engaged in any attest or compilation function shall complete at least 20% of the required hours in the subject areas of attest and accounting theory/practice. - (3) License holders must complete at least 4 hours of CPE in the area of accounting professional conduct and ethics during the 36-months immediately preceding the expiration date of their current license.
+Licensees who received their initial license during the current calendar year are exempt from the ethics requirement until their first full calendar year of licensure. - (4) Licensees who are in their first calendar year of licensure must obtain CPE hours pro-rated based on the date of initial licensure.